Vehicle Theft Rate by Country (per 100,000 People): Global Comparison, 2025 Edition

 Table 1 — Highest reported motor vehicle theft rates

-Ranked by reported cases per 100,000 population (latest year shown per country in the dataset).
+Ranked by reported cases per 100,000 population.
+The reference year is shown because the dataset mixes recent and older observations.

 |---|